nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-for-salesforce.md

 ### Nuxeo Platform Configuration

 1. Set up the HTTPS configuration.
     Salesforce is requiring Nuxeo server to be accessed through HTTPS.
-Follow this&nbsp;[documentation]({{page space='admindoc710' page='http-and-https-reverse-proxy-configuration'}})&nbsp;to configure your reverse proxy for production purpose.
+Follow this [documentation]({{page space='admindoc710' page='http-and-https-reverse-proxy-configuration'}}) to configure your reverse proxy for production purpose.
 For a dev or test environment, you can configure your Nuxeo server in HTTPS directly with the following configuration parameters example:

     ```
     nuxeo.server.https.port=8443